So, you’ve already tried Marie Kondo-ing to #sparkjoy, but you are wanting to further reduce the trash in your home.

 These 41 ideas only scratch the surface of all the different ways you can make a difference when it comes to your household’s production of trash.
 If everyone tried to send less to the landfills, it would greatly benefit our planet.

-While you might not be able to tackle everything on this list, committing to just 5 or 10 is a definite step in the right direction to reducing the trash in your home.
+While you might not be able to tackle everything on this list, committing to just 5 or 10 is a definite step in the right direction to reducing waste at home.